 merchantmen.
 The Fulmar had also been considered for this role but lacked the performance required.
 This would see the aircraft launched by a rocket-propelled catapult but with nowhere to land the

 pilot, either Fleet Air Arm or Royal Air Force, had to ditch his aircraft or bale out near the convoy and hope to be picked up, this situation was improved during August 1941 with the introduction

 of external fuel tanks.

 To get ready for the arrival of the new aircraft No. 880 Naval Air Squadron were formed on the 15th January 1941 and would be the first operational users of the type.
 This was followed two months

-As 1944 ended the Sea Hurricanes time with the Fleet Air Arm was coming to an end as the Superarmine Seafire and American built carrier aircraft had started to enter service and by the time the last
+In total 38 Fleet Air Arm squadrons used the type with the last Sea Hurricanes being phased out of service during September 1944 as by that time the Supermarine Seafire and American built carrier aircraft had started to enter service and by the time the last

-Sea Hurricane was delivered, a Mk IIC, during August 1943 over 1,700 had been either built or converted.
+Sea Hurricane was delivered, a Mk IIC, during August 1943 443 had been either built or converted.